 - Salt & Black Pepper, to taste

-Take chicken out the fridge 30mins before you start.
+- Take chicken out the fridge at least 30mins before you start.

-Take your chicken and flip over so it is breast side down.
+- Take your chicken and flip over so it is breast side down.
 Using a pair of kitchen shears cut through the ribs directly either side of the back bone.
-Completely remove backbone (you can use this another time for stock) and open up the chicken.
+You can either start at the neck or the butt, just go nice and close to the back bone so you don't remove too much of the chicken.
+Completely remove backbone (you can use this another time for stock) and pull open up the chicken.

-Open up the rib cage and slice along the sternum.
-This will help the breast bone pop out.
+- Open up the rib cage and slice along the sternum.
+This will help the breast bone pop out (not crucial, but does help.
+See video if you're not sure where this is).
 Season the inside with a pinch of salt and pepper.

-Place in the oven for 45mins undisturbed, or until the internal temperature is 75c/165f with the juices running clear when pierced at the join between the drumstick and the body.
-Then let it rest for at least 10 minutes.
+- Place in the oven for 45mins undisturbed, or until the internal temperature is 75c/165f with the juices running clear when pierced at the join between the drumstick and the body.
+Then let it rest for at least 10-15 minutes.
+Letting it rest will allow the meat to retain the juices, if you cut straight in you'll lose that juiciness.
 Do not cover, it will trap the steam and make the skin soggy.